F1248/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 * NVIDIA Kepler dGPUs lost support

-By default these machines require root volume patches to gain graphics acceleration in Monterey.
+By default these machines require root volume patches to gain graphics acceleration in macOS Monterey.
 OpenCore Legacy Patcher supports readding support however SIP can no longer be enabled due to root patching:

 * MacBookPro9,1
 * MacBookPro10,1